ers-stars/dolphot_jwst/docs/source/asts/output.rst

   When working with ASTs, it is important to perserve information about non-detections, e.g., record its magnitude as 99.999, or however you choose to designate non-detections.

 From this file, we can use the measured properties of the input ASTs to characterize the performance of our photometric reduction.
-For instance, the difference between the input and output magnitude, is a good tracer of the real photometric uncertainty which, especially at low SNR, can differ substantially from the nominal photometric error provided by *dolphot*:
+For example, the difference between the output and input magnitude is a good tracer of the real photometric uncertainty which, especially at low SNR, can differ substantially from the nominal photometric error provided by *dolphot*:

 .. figure:: ../images/M92_Doc_rawAST.png
   :width: 800